SME Bonds are debt capital instruments to fund established Australian companies

 - SME Bonds are ideal as funding alternatives for companies too small to tap into the Corporate Bond market and want to invest in a self-sustaining cash-generating asset.

-- The SME Bond rate is negotiated around the terms of the acquisition or buy-out and converted to equity or refinanced.
+- The Bond rate is negotiated around the terms of the acquisition or buy-out and converted to equity or refinanced.
 Can use company assets as security.

 Why use SME Bonds